zalando-stups/documentation/appendix/appliances.rst

 ==========

 There are a number of 3rd party appliances available for STUPS.
-Most appliances provide a readily
+Most appliances provide readily usable :ref:`senza` definitions and pre-built Docker images.

 ==========  ===========
 Name        Description